 Stranded asset risk

-Various research reports (by IEA, the Carbon Tracker Initiative and PRI and the University of Oxford’s Stranded Assets Programme, to name a few), have studied the risk of fossil fuel assets becoming stranded in a strong climate change mitigation scenario.
+Various research reports (by IEA, the Carbon Tracker Initiative and the PRI and the University of Oxford’s Stranded Assets Programme, to name a few), have studied the risk of fossil fuel assets becoming stranded in a strong climate change mitigation scenario.
 These reports have produced varying estimates based on different future scenarios, some of which could have detrimental impacts on investment portfolios.
 As noted by Towers Watson, it is in the interest of investors with a medium- to long-term investment horizon to explore the stranded assets argument in the context of their own portfolios, defining their beliefs and assessing current portfolio exposure.

 Some of the issues that investors need to take into account when considering the risk of stranded assets include: